darrenlin9/Astrosphere/README.md

 A majority of the code can be viewed in Assets/Scripts.

+My current goals for future updates are:
+1) An informative message upon player death and a proper respawn time to improve flow of game.
+2) A pause and unpause button.

 The game can be played here: (Full Screen is Recommended) https://dl.dropboxusercontent.com/u/221605690/AstroSphereWebPlayer/AstroSphereWebPlayer.html